 Jump to:

-Homeschooling can begin with kindergarten and go throughย homeschooling high school.
-As formal preschool has become more popular, more parents who do not send their kids to preschool also refer to homeschooling in preschool or pre-K.
+As formal preschool has become more popular, more parents who do not send their kids to preschool also refer to this as "homeschooling" in preschool or pre-K, but the term usually refers to students educated at home from kindergarten through homeschooling high school.

 Homeschooled graduates can be admitted to college, join the military, get good jobs, start businesses, and live creative lives.